-The IRB decides, among other responsibilities, who needs refugee protection among the thousands of claimants who come to Canada annually.
+IRB decides, among other responsibilities, who needs refugee protection among the thousands of claimants who come to Canada annually.

 Immigration, Refugees and Citizenship Canada (IRCC) has the overall responsibility for immigration and refugee matters.
 It is responsible for selecting immigrants, issuing visitors' visas, and granting citizenship.
 It is also

-The Canada Border Services Agency (CBSA) is responsible for carrying out enforcement functions related to immigration and refugee matters.
+Canada Border Services Agency (CBSA) is responsible for carrying out enforcement functions related to immigration and refugee matters.
 These include detention, removals, investigations, and intelligence and immigration control functions overseas.

-The IRB reports to Parliament through the Minister of Citizenship and Immigration, but the IRB remains independent from IRCC and the Minister.
+IRB reports to Parliament through the Minister of Immigration, Refugees and Citizenship Canada, but the

 IRB.
 They contribute to the security of Canadians, the integrity of Canada's immigration and refugee systems, and the strength and diversity of our nation.
 Refugees and immigrants have always been part of Canadian history and will continue to help shape our future.